kusholino/checkmk-trial-reset/README.md

 ## Installation with Service

 The Service checks if the Remaining time fell below 15 days.
-If it did i automatically runs the script to reset the Timer.
+If it did it automatically runs the script to reset the Timer.
 **Note:** Run the Script normally atleast once so the service has the Informations it needs. (local site name and the time)

 1. Clone the repository: